Skip to main content

 Student Support Services

 The USD 383 Student Support Services aims to enhance educational equity and support for all students.
-With a focus on maximizing student success, student support services oversees testing, MTSS, Student Intervention Teams, Bullying Prevention, the Native American Education Program, and Manhattan Alternative High School/Job Corps.
+With a focus on maximizing student success, student support services oversees testing, MTSS, Student Intervention Teams, Bullying Prevention, and the Native American Education Program.
 Student Support Services also manages Department of Defense Education Activity (DODEA) grants and facilitates Kansas Education Systems Accreditation (KESA) compliance

 Shannon Molt, Director of Student Support Services